Jiang Kun (footballer)

-Jiang Kun (姜坤 (Jiāng Kūn); born 2 August 1979 in Wuhan, Hubei) is a Chinese professional footballer.
-He has also been capped four times by China.
+Jiang Kun (姜坤 (Jiāng Kūn); born 2 August 1979) is a Chinese football coach and former professional footballer who played as a midfielder.
+He was capped four times by China.

 Club career

 Bayi Football Team

-Jiang Kun started his professional football career in 1997 with Bayi Football Team (who were named August 1 Zhenbang at the time) after graduating from their youth team.
+Jiang was born in Wuhan, Hubei.
+He started his professional football career in 1997 with Bayi Football Team (who were named 1 August Zhenbang at the time) after graduating from their youth team.
 He would gradually establish himself as a regular within the team and help them receive promotion to the top tier in the 2000 league season.
 At the end of the 2003 league season Bayi Football Team disbanded and Jiang Kun was free to transfer to any other club.

 Sichuan First City

-Jiang Kun would decide to join another top tier club Sichuan First City at the beginning of 2004 Chinese Super League season.
-He would have a solid start to his Sichuan career when he was immediately named as a first choice regular and would even score his first goal by the third league game against Shanghai Shenhua on May 26, 2004 in 1–1 draw.
+Jiang Kun would decide to join another top-tier club Sichuan First City at the beginning of 2004 Chinese Super League season.
+He would have a solid start to his Sichuan career when he was immediately named as a first choice regular and would even score his first goal by the third league game against Shanghai Shenhua on 26 May 2004 in 1–1 draw.
 Results were not kind to Sichuan and he found himself increasingly dropped from the team and by the end of the season he would only play in ten league games.

 Shanghai

-In the 2005 league season he moved to the newly promoted second tier club Shanghai The 9 and would make his competitive debut in a league game on March 4, 2005 against Nanjing Yoyo in a 1–1 draw.
-This was followed by his first goal for the club against Yanbian FC in a league game on March 19, 2005 that Shanghai The 9 won 2–0.
+In the 2005 league season he moved to the newly promoted second-tier club Shanghai The 9 and would make his competitive debut in a league game on 4 March 2005 against Nanjing Yoyo in a 1–1 draw.
+This was followed by his first goal for the club against Yanbian FC in a league game on 19 March 2005 that Shanghai The 9 won 2–0.
 By the end of the season Jiang had established himself as a vital member of the team by playing in 23 games and scoring 6 goals.
-Off the field the club's owner Zhu Jun acquired top tier club Shanghai United and hoped to merge both the two teams, however this wasn't possible due to the transfer rules in Chinese football.
+Off the field the club's owner Zhu Jun acquired top-tier club Shanghai United and hoped to merge both the two teams, however this wasn't possible due to the transfer rules in Chinese football.
 Instead Jiang along with four other players joined Shanghai United while Shanghai The 9 was sold off to a new owner.

 In the 2007 season Shanghai United F.C. was dissolved to allow them to join neighbouring Super League team Shanghai Shenhua, allowing both teams to merge.
 All the players from Shanghai United would move to Shanghai Shenhua and despite the inflamed squad Jiang Kun was one of the few consistent first choice players within the team.
 This continued the following season, however despite the significantly reduced squad by the beginning of the 2009 league season he was loaned out to Henan Construction.
 He played 27 league games and scored 1 goal in Season 2009.